English Language History

 The language with up to a billion students worldwide

-English, with 378 million native speakers internationally, has the third largest number of native speakers of all global languages.
+English Language History, with 378 million native speakers internationally, has the third largest number of native speakers of all global languages.
 Chinese is number one with over 900 million native speakers, followed by 442 million people born speaking Spanish.
-However, English is the most commonly spoken language worldwide with over one billion speakers from nearly every country.
+However, English Language is the most commonly spoken language worldwide with over one billion speakers from nearly every country.
 More than double the number of native speakers has learned English as a secondary language.
 Thus, the common term “ESL” (English as a second language) speakers was derived.

-The United Nations selected English as one of its six official languages.
+The United Nations selected English Language as one of its six official languages.
 As the language that is spoken extensively on every continent, English is often chosen as the universal language used in official documents and teaching.
 Likewise, the entertainment industry has adopted English as it is standard language in several countries.
 Although, there are some differences in the verbal and written versions of Canadian, American, Australian and British English, generally English speakers can understand each other.
 British English is still spoken as the official language in several of the formerly colonised countries in Africa and the Caribbean.
 These countries have English nuances adapted to their cultures and vocal accents.
 Then again, even within the same country, regional accents and vocabulary choices can make communication challenging at times.

-Origin & Roots of the English Language
+English Language Origin & Roots

 English is a member of the Indo-European family of languages.
 It is related to Dutch, Frisian and German with a significant amount of vocabulary from French, Latin, Greek and many other languages.
 English evolved from the Germanic languages brought to Britain by the Angles, Saxons, Jutes and other Germanic tribes and are known collectively as Anglo-Saxon or Old English.